ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This profile provides message-preserving, reliable, in-order transport service with congestion control.
+An example of a protocol that provides this service is SCTP.
 It should consist of the following properties:

  | Property                 | Value     |